-- 1. Press the button to the OFF position. - 2.
-Press MAX A/C or it air flow control button. - 3.
+- 1. Press the 5 button to the OFF position. - 2.
+Press the 🎽 air flow control button. - 3.
 Turn the fan control dial to the desired position. - 4.
-Push the A/C button, the indicator light comes on. - 5.
+Push the A/C button. the indicator light comes on. - 5.
 Turn the temperature control dial to the desired position.

-For quick cooling when the outside temperature is high, push the button to the ON position.
-Be sure to return the to the OFF position for normal cooling.
+For quick cooling when the outside temperature is high, push the S button to the ON position.
+Be sure to return the S to the OFF position for normal cooling.
 MAX A/C may be used for quick cooling.